indrajiita/test/Upload PNG via SSH.md

 SSH is the general protocol, and ssh is the linux SSH client command.

+# Limitations

+This article covers how to copy PNG files from a local host to a remote host.

+- To learn how to transfer files between remote hosts, see [SCP: Remote to Remote](https://www.google.ru/search?q=SCP+remote+to+remote).
+- To transfer large (over 1 GB) files, see [SCP: Transferring Large Files](https://unix.stackexchange.com/questions/190537/transferring-large-8-gb-files-over-ssh)

+## Before you start

+To be able to copy files, you must have at least read permissions on the source file and write permission on the target system.

 Does your version of Windows predate Windows 10?
 A third-party app is necessary to take advantage of SSH, as it only became native with that version.
 In cases like these, Putty is the most widely used SSH app for Windows.
 You can find it at https://www.putty.org/.

-## Before you start

 ## Syntax

 To specify the location of the source files, use the following syntax:

-`source_user@source_host:source_directory/file1 file2`
+`source_directory/file1 file2`

-- **source_user** is the name of the account on the host computer.
-- **source_host** is the hostname of the computer on which the source file resides.
 - **source_directory** is the name of the source directory containing.
 - **file1**, **file2** are the filenames of the files to copy separated by space.